Kemerd/ADSBin/README.md

 The clock auto-degrades through five quality levels (PPS-disciplined → holdover → NMEA fix → free-running → off) and promotes/demotes itself as the signal comes and goes — no configuration.

+**External antenna (optional).** The MAX-M10S ships with an on-board patch antenna and also exposes a **u.FL / IPEX** socket (same connector, two names).
+For a fixed install, run an [IPEX → SMA adapter](https://www.aliexpress.us/item/3256809083730864.html) from that socket out to the enclosure wall and screw on the [external GPS antenna](https://www.aliexpress.us/item/2251832872907030.html) — a clear sky view gives a faster, more reliable fix than the patch buried inside the case.
+No firmware change; the module doesn't care which antenna feeds it.
+Keep the antenna lead clear of the RTL-SDR USB-HS lines so digital noise doesn't desense the GNSS front-end.

 ---

 ## Toolchain setup